Chapter 40:

 The Ruby Oracle

-It had been nearly two hundred years since anyone had declared Article Two at Al’Magi, thanks to some ridiculous politicking and red tape that I added to the story on a whim.
-This had led to it being nearly impossible to find the original articles of establishment for the academy, which were all but lost to time—except for one copy of the original Magicis Carta.
-A copy that even I struggled to find with my knowledge of roughly where to look.
+It had been nearly two hundred years since anyone had declared Article Two at Al’Magi.
+This was in no small part thanks to some ridiculous politicking and red tape that I added to the story on a whim.
+Because of that and the Two-Generation War, it had become nearly impossible to find the original articles of establishment for the academy, even when I roughly knew where to look.
+But I did eventually find that one copy of the original Magicis Carta, which I snuck onto Rionriv’s person before I was carted away from her.

-As a result of its obscurity, the teachers had no idea how to proceed or whether it was still acceptable under the current curriculum.
-This led to a prolonged debate with the Deans of each of the five Schools at Al’Magi, who then took that information to the Magicis Praefectus, who, after nearly a day of deliberating, returned with a resolution.
+Because of its obscurity, the teachers had no idea how to handle the declaration of the ancient incantation or whether it was even still acceptable under the current curriculum.
+As a result, this led to a prolonged post-exam debate with the Deans of each of the five Schools at Al’Magi, who then took that information to the Magicis Praefectus.
+It took nearly a day of deliberating before they returned with a resolution.

-In simple terms, it came down to this.
-Article One stated that all students must regularly pass magical aptitude tests before progressing to the next level of learning.
+In simple terms, the Magicis Carta revealed the following information to be true within the grounds of the academy.
+First, Article One stated that all students must regularly pass magical aptitude tests before progressing to the next level of learning.
+This was to guarantee that they were adequately understanding the fundamentals of magic and acted as a two-factor authentication that professors were also actually doing their jobs.
 Article Two, on the other hand, clarified that a group of three or more students could choose to opt for trial by combat to achieve the same outcome.
+This guaranteed fairness for student groups containing two or more experiential learning students.

-These exceptionally difficult mock battles were based on the assumed ranking of the average student at their current level of education.
-They did not, however, account for three months of grinding down vermin and ‘monsters’ into a delicious real-world combat experience, which was a relatively new addition to the curriculum.
+Article Two presented exceptionally difficult mock battles that were based on the assumed ranking of the average student at their current level of education.
+They were meant to challenge and be nearly impossible to defeat, allowing only the most coordinated and capable teams to progress forward.
+They did not, however, account for three months of grinding down vermin and ‘monsters’ into a delicious slop of real-world combat experience, which was a relatively new addition to the curriculum.

-This meant that when the teachers closed off the Rag-Tag field and summoned monsters meant to challenge students of rank 3E, the triop not only destroyed everything thrown at them, but did so without breaking a sweat.
+This meant that when the teachers closed off the Rag-Tag field and summoned monsters meant to challenge E-Rank students, the triop not only destroyed everything thrown at them, but did so without breaking a sweat.
+And I know this because I hid in the shadows watching every second of it, quietly cheering them on with every beast slain.

-In the days following the magical finals, rumours had begun to spread about how the misfits had gone rogue.
-It seemed that the stunt I pulled caused them to become even more notorious among the Second Years, though whether that was good or bad was still to be seen.
+In the days following the magical finals, rumours had begun to spread faster than a wildfire.
+Allegedly, students had found out about the trial by combat and spread tall tales of how the misfits had gone rogue.
+Due to the stunt I had pulled, I had inadvertently made them even more notorious among the Second Years.
+Whether that was good or bad was still to be seen.

-I hoped for that every minute I waited behind the cash wrap of Phyllis’ store, watching people come and go.
-With every swing of the door, I hoped that they would walk through.
-And I would continue to feel that way up to the day that we had been set to leave for Ter’aquit on our Solstice Dungeon Dive.
+I hoped for that every minute of every day that I waited behind the cash wrap of Phyllis’ store, watching people come and go.
+With every swing of the door, I anticipated them walking through, only to grow increasingly disappointed.
+It was a feeling that I would continue to feel up to the day that we had been set to leave for Ter’aquit on our Solstice Dungeon Dive.

-“Oh, sad little baby,” Phyllis mumbled as she floated beside me.
+“Oh, sad baby,” Phyllis mumbled as she floated beside me.
+"Did someone's whee-whee get a boo-boo?"

-I was again leaning on the cash wrap, waiting for the three of them to show up.
-A real déjà vu moment.
+I was again leaning on the cash wrap, waiting for the three of them to show up, in a real déjà vu moment.

 “But will she show up?”
 I mumbled to myself like some fantastical protagonist trying to be profound.

 “W-what?”
-I turned to Phyllis, genuinely confused.
+I spoke, turning to the uncomfortably close lich with genuine confusion.
 “What are you even talking about?”

-Phyllis approached with her bony, pinchy fingers that had gotten me too many times to count in recent weeks.
+Phyllis drew even closer with her bony, pinchy fingers that had gotten me too many times to count in the recent lonely weeks.

 “No, Phyllis!
 Personal bubble.
 My bubble!”